rei-cher/server-mkdocs/docs/diagnosis/psoriasis_vulgaris.md

 - SOTYKTU 6MG – Approved in 2022 for moderate-to-severe plaque psoriasis.

 ## <b  style="color:red">Biologics (Injectable)</b>
+!!! tip "Important"
+    With biologics, it is <u>necessary</u> to invlude thoose lines (even if some portions was answered during Q&A)

+    ```
+    Patient will continue using topical emollients in problem areas.
+    Patient will not be on any biologics, jak inhibiters, or immunossupressants.
+    Patient is not immunocompromised.
+    ```

 ### <u  style="color:teal">Tumor Necrosis Factor-alpha (TNF-alpha) Inhibitors</u>
 - ENBREL